Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

 \begin{lemma} The query algorithms return a feasible and consistent solution obtaining the total value given by the implicit solution. \end{lemma}

-\begin{proof} By construction of~$k(j)$ and~$t(j)$, the solution returned by the query algorithm is consistent between updates.
+\begin{proof} By construction of~$k(j)$ and~$t(j)$, the solution returned by the query algorithms is consistent between updates.

-Observe that~$y'$ and~$z'$ is a feasible solution to the configuration ILP~\eqref{eq:mmdk:ilp}.
-Hence, showing that the algorithm does not assign more than~$y_{c,g}'$ times configuration~$c$ and not more than~$z_{g,t}'$ items of type~$t$ to group~$g$ is sufficient for having a feasible packing of the corresponding elements into the~$\lfloor (1-\eps)m_g\rfloor $ largest knapsacks if~$m_g \geq \frac1\eps$ or into the~$m_g$ knapsacks of group~$g$ if~$m_g < \frac1\eps$.
+Observe that~$\bar y$ and~$\bar z$ is a feasible solution to the configuration ILP~\eqref{eq:mmdk:ilp}.
+Hence, showing that the algorithm does not assign more than~$\bar y_{c,g}$ times configuration~$c$ and not more than~$\bar z_{g,t}$ items of type~$t$ to group~$g$ is sufficient for having a feasible packing of the corresponding elements into the~$\lfloor (1-\eps)m_g\rfloor $ largest knapsacks of group~$g$ if~$m_g \geq \frac1\eps$ or into the~$m_g$ knapsacks of group~$g$ if~$m_g < \frac1\eps$.
+When defining~$L$, we made sure that the items and configurations specified by~$\tilde y$ and~$\tilde z$ fit into the knapsacks given by resource augmentation.

-If the item type~$t$ is small with respect to the group~$g$, then at most~$z_{g,t}'$ items of type~$t$ are packed in group~$g$.
-Then, \cref{lem:hg:packP} ensures that all small items assigned to group~$g$ fit in the regular and the ``cut''-items knapsack.
-Moreover, the treatment of~$\eta_t = z_{g,t}''$ guarantees that the value obtained by small items packed in~$g$ and its additional knapsacks is as claimed by the implicit solution.
+If the item type~$t$ is small with respect to the group~$g$, then at most~$\bar z_{g,t}$ items of type~$t$ are packed in group~$g$.
+Thus, \cref{lem:hg:packP} ensures that all small items assigned to group~$g$ fit in the knapsacks for regular and the cut items.
+Moreover, the treatment of~$\eta_t^S = \tilde z_{g,t}$ guarantees that the value obtained by small items packed in~$g$ and its additional knapsacks is as in the implicit solution.